DOFF Cleaning comes from outside our niche, but has become a valuable too in bronze conservation.

 Lucy: Yeah, for sure.
 So, you’ve also diversified though, haven’t you, because you have many products as well.
 I’m always interested to have a look at new products coming out in the market, and you’ve got quite a range now.

 Brian: Sure.
-In fact, as I said earlier, 90% of the unwanted matter can be removed either with the JOS or the DOFF either separately or together.
+In fact, as I said earlier, 90% of the unwanted matter can be removed either with the JOS or by DOFF cleaning, either separately, or together.
 And there’s another 10% where one does need to revert to other methods such as chemicals.
 Again, we try to take the ethical, responsible, approach in products which are safe for the environment, the person, and anything else that…and the building itself.

 So, you don’t want to do any harm.
 So, we try to do that.
 We’ve got a company, a local company in Holland, that produces some very good conservation tools under our own specification.
 They seem to work very well such as for the removal, in your case on metals, to get rid of the oxidation and on bronze, etc., and also moulds as well.
 Also salt is a big problem so we have poultices for poulticing out salts.